daniol0x1a4/s0b/README.md

 - {cookie} = enter custom cookie value if you dont need that just write default or something.
 - {verbose} = shows all Status codes, if you leave it blank only 200 Respone Codes will show up (enter any character to activate)

-examples: 'python3 s0b.py example.org rockyou.txt default x'
+examples: `python3 s0b.py example.org rockyou.txt default x`